Behavior

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 You’re enjoying a quiet afternoon in the yard.
-Birds are chirping, the water feature is trickling, and everything feels peaceful until Fido suddenly starts barking like crazy at what seems like absolutely nothing.
+Birds are chirping, the water feature is trickling, and everything feels peaceful… until Fido suddenly launches into full-volume barking at what seems like nothing at all.

-Or maybe you didn’t even make it outside because your pup barks at everything all day long.
+Or maybe you didn’t even make it that far because your dog barks at everything, all day long.

 Why Dogs Bark: It’s Their Way of Talking